tikv/deep-dive-tikv/src/resource-scheduling/mesos.md

 - High Availability (relies on ZooKeeper)
 - Support for Docker, LXC and other container techniques
 - Provides API for several popular languages, including Python, Java, C++, etc.
-- Comes with a simple and easy-to-use WebUI
+- A simple and easy-to-use WebUI

 ## Architecture